Webdevops

 The supervisord services is the only service which is an exception because it's the default service that is started by the default entrypoint and command.

-Supervisor is a python based process control system which is easy to use and configure.
-We make use of supervisord to redirect the output of the background processes to stdout or stderr which are collected by the docker logging mechanism.
+is a python based process control system which is easy to use and configure.
+We make use of supervisord to redirect the output of the background processes to stdout or stderr which are collected by the mechanism.

 Usually it's quite complicated to collect service logs as they write into a logging directory which would usually be something /var/log/cron.log.
 Most users would build a log collector to get the logs out of the containers, but if we redirect the output, there's no need for that.